metalama/website/features/tooling.md

 Boost your productivity and gain insights into how Metalama aspects impact your code with CodeLens integration, Aspect Diff, and Aspect Explorer.
 Enhance your aspect writing with T#, our C#-to-C# template language, offering syntax highlighting.

 {: .note }
-Visual Studio Tools for Metalama requires either a free Metalama Community license or a Metalama Professional license.
+Visual Studio Tools for Metalama require either a free Metalama Community license or a Metalama Professional license.

 ## Features